 This usually is dependent on your venue.

-Most venues have now incorporated their own in-house lighting system in where they also have their in-house technician.
+Most venues have now incorporated their own in-house lighting system where they also have their in-house technician.

 If you have saved some money on the florist and cake designer already, this might be a good investment for you.

 Lighting definitely sets the mood.
 The last thing you want your guests to feel is having dinner inside the library with bright lights!

 Setting these lights is usually an extra cost, but we would say is definitely worth the investment.

 A lighting designer transforms your venue into a magical wonderland.
 Their play with lights enhances the ambiance, adds drama to key moments, and creates a visual spectacle that complements the mood of your celebration.

 7. Stationery Designer